Mr Whatnot: History

 It was Peter Bridge who ran with the play though, despite Peggy's feeling that he would not produce it until he found a star; an irony given the play's main role is silent and there is no other 'star turn' within the piece.
 Bridge was making a name for himself in the West End and had apparently optioned the play with the intention of transferring it relatively intact with the original company.
 Unfortunately, this would not be the case.

-The Glass Menagerie for Stoke and enabled Peter King to transfer with the production.
+By all accounts, Peter Bridge lost confidence in the play and decided to recast it and bring in a new director; this was despite the fact that Peter Cheeseman had released Alan from a contract to direct The Glass Menagerie for Stoke and enabled Peter King to transfer with the production.
 Alan suggested Clifford Williams as director, who he had worked with on The Square Cat and Love After All, but he was unavailable and Bridge suggested the production turn to Warren Jenkins instead.
 Having never worked with Jenkins before, Alan agreed to appear in a production of The Doctor and the Devils by Dylan Thomas at the Cardiff New, which was being directed by Jenkins.
 Peter King, who Bridge decided to keep for the role of Mint for the London production of Mr Whatnot, joined Alan in the production.

 With Jenkins settled as the director and a London venue in the Arts Theatre (close to Leicester Square), Peter Bridge began looking to recast with some notable names.
 Foremost among these was Ronnie Barker, who was making a name for himself on stage (although he would soon after find huge fame and a life-long career in television) and whilst he was well-cast, much of the other casting was not sympathetic to the play's needs.
 This mis-guided approach to the play was typified by Bridge bringing in a mime specialist (where none has been used or needed in Stoke) and a sound effects designer (despite having Alan's original tape available to them).
 A large cluttered set and back projection also filled what had essentially been a bare stage at Stoke, where the mime and sound-effects had filled in the gaps and let the audience use their imagination; which had always been one of the main joys and charms of the original production.
 Alan could see something very important had been lost and a lot that was unimportant had been added superfluously.
 At one point he wrote to Peter Cheeseman noting he was watching the show die with 'a sort of morbid fascination.'